usdt-network/usdt-network/README.md

 Welcome to the official repository of **USDT Network**.

-This repository contains official project documentation, branding assets, security proof, and on-chain analytics for transparency.
+This repository contains official project documentation, branding assets, security proof, analytics, exchanges, and contact information for transparency.

 ---